emaranowski/emaranowski/README.md

 Past work includes data evaluation of statewide funding at over 50 economic opportunity nonprofits in Oregon; developing databases; B2B and B2C research; research on funding segregation in public schools; and research on social networks in wealthy educational institutions.

-I grew up below the poverty line and have traveled to a dozen countries (mainly Germany, Taiwan, and the Netherlands).
+I grew up in Portland, Oregon, and have traveled to a dozen countries (mainly Germany, Taiwan, and the Netherlands).
 Outside of work, you can catch me reading sci-fi, exercising, and volunteering.

 👤 &nbsp; [LinkedIn](https://in.linkedin.com/in/erica-maranowski) &nbsp; 🌐 &nbsp; [emaranowski.com](https://emaranowski.com)
 <br>